You are here

 OR

-Two years of paid professional experience providing social services or providing services that teach adaptive skills of blindness to the blind or visually impaired individuals will substitute for two years of the required education.
+Three years of paid professional experience providing services that teach adaptive skills of blindness to the blind, low vision, or deaf blind individuals, including one year of supervisory or lead experience.

-For those positions performing orientation and mobility functions, a Bachelor’s or Master’s degree in Special Education or Rehabilitation Services, or related field, including a minimum of 30 semester or 45 quarter hours in an accredited orientation and mobility program is required.
+For those positions performing Orientation and Mobility functions, current certification and a minimum of 30 semester or 45 quarter hours in an accredited orientation and mobility program is required.

 Class Specification History